 Redesigning a bus network forces us to make some hard choices.
 In this project, the community will help us make those choices.

-We are in the process of scheduling our next round of community meetings in April – additional details coming soon.
 If you would like to schedule a Transit Talk with your organization, please contact us at email@example.com.

 What is LET'S GO?